 Faculty members are required to inform the audience when they are discussing off-label or unapproved uses of devices or drugs.
 Devices or drugs that are still undergoing clinical trials are identified as such and should not be portrayed as standard, accepted therapy.
 Please consult full prescribing information before using any product mentioned in this activity.
 If using products in an investigational, off-label manner, it is the responsibility of the prescribing physician to monitor the medical literature to determine recommended dosages and uses of the drugs.
 Neither the publisher nor the providers promote the use of any agent outside of approved labeling.

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Penn State College of Medicine and MCM Education.
-Penn State College of Medicine is accredited by the ACCME to provide continuing medical education for physicians.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the University of Chicago Pritzker School of Medicine and MCM Education.
+The University of Chicago Pritzker School of Medicine is accredited by the ACCME to provide continuing medical education for physicians.

-Penn State College of Medicine designates this enduring activity for a maximum of 1.0 AMA PRA Category 1 Credit™.
+The University of Chicago Pritzker School of Medicine designates this enduring material for a maximum of 0.5 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Commercial Support Statements

-The opinions expressed in this educational activity are those of the faculty and do not necessarily reflect the opinions or recommendations of their affiliated institutions; the publisher; Penn State College of Medicine; or Novartis Pharmaceuticals Corporation.
-Any medications, diagnostic procedures, or treatments discussed by the program presenters should not be used by clinicians or other health care professionals without first evaluating their patients’ conditions, considering possible contraindications or risks, reviewing any applicable manufacturer’s product information, and comparing any therapeutic approach with the recommendations of other authorities.
+©2019 MCM Education.
+All rights reserved.
+None of the contents may be reproduced in any form without prior written permission from the publisher.
+The opinions expressed in this educational activity are those of the faculty and do not necessarily reflect the opinions or recommendations of their affiliated institutions, the publisher, The University of Chicago Pritzker School of Medicine, or Novartis Pharmaceuticals Corporation.
+Any medications, diagnostic procedures, or treatments discussed by the program presenters should not be used by clinicians or other health care professionals without first evaluating their patients' conditions, considering possible contraindications or risks, reviewing any applicable manufacturer’s product information, and comparing any therapeutic approach with the recommendations of other authorities.